followdiallo/cc10-api-project/README.md

 This is a RESTful API with data for all 140 queens who have competed on RuPaul's Drag Race.
 Created by [@followdiallo](https://github.com/followdiallo).

+_We're all born naked and the REST is drag._

 ## Setup: Getting Started

 Install dependencies: